Causal Evidence that Language Models use Confidence to Drive Behavior: Methods

 Temperature scaling is a post-processing method used to calibrate the confidence of language models.
 It rescales the model logits by a scaling temperature $\tau_{scale}$ before applying the softmax function:

 The scaling temperature $\tau_{scale}$ is optimized to minimize the \emph{Expected Calibration Error (ECE)} on a separate calibration dataset consisting of 1000 questions from the same SimpleQA dataset, so that the model's predicted confidence aligns more closely with its empirical accuracy.
 ECE computes the weighted average difference between confidence and accuracy across bins of predictions, with lower values indicating better calibration \citep{guo2017calibration}.
 As a discrimination measure, we report the AUROC at the optimal scaling temperature: AUROC measures how well the model separates correct from incorrect predictions regardless of calibration \citep{guo2017calibration}.
+While calibration improves ECE, it preserves the rank-ordering of confidence values, and hence AUROC (a discrimination metric) is invariant to temperature scaling.